 Not sure how to tell if your identity has been stolen?
 By carefully monitoring your credit, bank accounts, medical bills, and other important records, you may be able to spot signs of identity theft quickly, so you can limit the damage.
 Using an identity protection service like ours can add an additional layer of detection.

-In 2021, the Federal Trade Commission (FTC) received fraud reports from more than 2.8 million consumers — and 1.4 million reports about identity theft specifically.
+In 2023, the Federal Trade Commission (FTC) received fraud reports from more than 2.6 million consumers — and over one million reports about identity theft specifically.

-So you may be wondering: how can I check if someone is using my identity?
+With identity theft on the rise, you may be wondering: how can I tell if someone is using my identity?

 When identity theft occurs, it’s important to act quickly to minimize the damage.
-Knowing the signs of identity theft can help you always be prepared.
-With that in mind, let’s take a look at how to tell if your identity has been stolen.
+Knowing the signs can help you always be prepared.

 Where to check for identity theft

-If you’re looking for signs of identity theft, keep a close eye on the following documents:
+If you’re looking for signs of identity theft, keep a close eye on the following accounts and documents:

 Your credit report